MichaelRafferty/ConTroll/ReleaseNotes/ConTroll Version 1.4 Release Notes - future.md

     * Support for top level domain passkey RP domain or full application pass key RP domaion
   * Many fields have been cleaned up, please see the sample files for all of the parameters now supported.
 While R1.4 will support a single configuration file, you should migrate from the one file to the three files during 1.4.
 That support is considered Depreciated in 1.4 and will be removed in 1.5.
+  * There were two config file values regpage= and registrationpage= that had the same meaning.
+Portal, et al used regpage and onlinereg used registrationpage.
+Only regpage is now used and registrationpage is obsolete and ignored.

 * New Scripts: None